schwiftyg/Summary_Notes/ruby on rails/6_1_user_authentication.md

     # it requires a column named password_digest and the gem bcrypt
     # it will add a presence validation ro the password field
     # it will add two attribute accessor for `passowrd` and `password_confirmation`

+    has_many :products, dependent: :destroy
-end
+    has_many :reviews,  dependent: :destroy end
 ```